cmkonrad/AIS-processing/README.md

 # Extract raw vessel data from AIS data
 ## Summary
-This section describes a process for extracting vessel information to be validated from AIS data, using a series of custom R scripts.
+This section describes a process for extracting unique combinations of vessel identifing information from AIS data from a desired region and time period, using a series of custom R scripts.
+This process can be used to gather vessel information for subsequent validation using reliable online data sources.
 It assumes you are using dynamic AIS data (aka quicklogs; for format see: example.decodedAIS.dynamic.csv) from a desired region and time period and have the accompanying static AIS data (aka slowlogs; for format see: example.decodedAIS.static.csv) for this time period.
+Optionally, you can use a pre-existing database of already validated vessels, to exclude these vessels from the list of new vessels discovered (for example of validated vessel file see: example.validatedvessels.csv).

 To extract data for only the region and timeframe of interest, you can use the process described above.